GuilhermoSilveira1/Supermarket-Full-Stack/README.md

 Also, the ideia is to swap the data keeping method.
 Instead of using the serializable class, and creating a "data.dat", that is loaded when the system starts running, the goal is to create a PostgreSQL database, and make the Java backend talk to the database.

 Something that I would like to try is to use some cloud service to host the DB, to learn about cloud development, among other concepts.

+15/08/2024
+Mid way through the frontend project, I decided to switch the aproach on loading the content of the pages, from having some HTML files to the JS file adding and removing content dinamically.
+Some commits, changing those files are updates on the code to make this change.